There is not a yacht club in Canada so connected with history as Armdale.

-Although only 75 years old itself, the club can be tied to events dating back at least to 1732.
+The club’s property can be tied to events dating back at least to 1732.
 The beautiful island we call home has, since the arrival of the Europeans, been a family estate, hospital, quarantine station, military prison, prisoner of war camp, recruit training station for the British Foreign Legion, ammunition depot and a yacht club.
 Wayward soldiers and sailors were jailed here as early as 1803.
 Beginning in 1808 French prisoners began arriving during the Napoleonic Wars.
 American prisoners captured during the war of 1812 also paid a reluctant visit to what by then had been named Melville Island after Henry Dundas, the Viscount Melville, a person of “provincial dialect and ungraceful manner”.

 In the early years, the island changed hands many times between various civilian owners, the British Army and the Royal Navy.
 The Canadian Military took control of the four acre island in 1905.
 The stone prison on the site was used during the first World War to house German prisoners of war.

 The Military moved out in 1945 and soon after, the founders of Armdale Yacht Club negotiated a long term lease for the land with the Department of National Defense Five buildings of that historic period remain.
 One of them is our club house.
 Built in 1808 it stands on the highest point of land on the island and gives a panoramic view of the Northwest Arm, the mooring field, marinas and yard activities.
 Pay a visit.
 Savor the legacy and the legend of Armdale Yacht Club.

 ^ Return to Top

 A Detailed History Of Armdale Yacht Club By: J. P. LeBlanc